engrosamaali91/mybotshop/README.md

 ---

 This table offers a clear summary of controller suitability based on robot type and primary tasks, helping users make informed decisions about their controller configuration.

+### Conclusion

+Selecting appropriate planners and controllers is critical for robotic navigation as they must align with the specific task and operational environment.
+The efficiency of these components varies across different scenarios, such as static and dynamic obstacle navigation, where factors like computational demand, safety, and precision play vital roles.
+Moreover, tuning parameters in the navigation stack is essential to optimize performance and adaptability.
+It is, therefore, crucial to comply with safety protocols, especially in environments like retail stores, to ensure safe and efficient human-robot interactions while adhering to regulatory standards and minimizing potential risks.